 This rare version of the flowering dogwood only grows in the mountain forests of eastern Mexico.
 Called the "magic dogwood," the flower stays joined at the tips, and even in full bloom it doesn't open up and lie flat like the dogwoods in the US.

 The flower we see is actually a false flower.
 From a distance, hundreds of these flowers in bloom on a single tree is quite a site, and a community of these trees together must be amazing.
-But the real flower is a tiny tiny version in the central buds.
-That's what the insects are after.
+But the real flower is tiny, and packed in with several other tiny flowers in the center.

-Intrigued, and wishing I lived somewhere near dogwoods or a forest, I decided to try and sculpt one myself.
+Intrigued, and wishing I lived somewhere near a community of dogwoods in a forest, I decided to try and sculpt one myself.
 Each piece usually takes about 30 minutes to sculpt, but the video is about 100x faster.

 The delicate bloom of the dogwood is what gives it its fame, but the tree isn't just an ornamental.
 The name "dogwood" comes from the old English word "dag" which meant to skewer.